modin-project/modin/docs/flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray.rst

 needed data copying), ``PyArrow-on-Ray`` module was added.
 Due to optimized architecture of PyArrow Tables, number of needed copies can be decreased `down to zero
 <https://arrow.apache.org/docs/python/pandas.html#zero-copy-series-conversions>`_ in some
-corner cases, that can signifficantly improve Modin performance.
+corner cases, that can significantly improve Modin performance.
 The downside of this approach is that PyArrow and pandas do not support the same APIs and some functions/parameters can have incompatibilities or output different results, so for now ``PyArrow-on-Ray`` engine is under development and marked as experimental.